dataset-ninja/paco-lvis/ABSTRACT.md

 ## Image sources

-PACO is constructed from [LVIS](https://ieeexplore.ieee.org/document/8954457) in the image domain (current dataset) and [Ego4D](https://arxiv.org/abs/2110.07058) in the video domain.
+PACO is constructed from [LVIS](https://ieeexplore.ieee.org/document/8954457) ([available on DatasetNinja](https://datasetninja.com/lvis)) in the image domain (current dataset) and [Ego4D](https://arxiv.org/abs/2110.07058) in the video domain.
 Authors chose LVIS due to its large object vocabulary and federated dataset construction.
 Ego4D has temporally aligned narrations, making it easy to source frames corresponding to specific objects.

 ## Object vocabulary selection